MagnusDH/SINTEF-Material_Stack_Visualizer/README.md

         -If the text for the lowest material must be drawn in a text box, it might be pushed under the canvas if there are other text boxes over it

         -The user has the option to move "substrate", but it will always be drawn in the bottom of the stack.
 Implement a function that check if "substrate" is in the dictionary and automaticly places it as the lowest layer?

+        -Set a specific width for each cell in "export_excel" file, so that its more readable when opening the excel file?

+        -If "materials.xlsx" exists, give the user the option to load this file or start an empty project?

+        -in "add_material" popup window: add functionality to press "enter" to automaticly press the "confirm" button and add material to materials{}